joshcol9232/nea-12ColcloughJ/Write-Up/Analysis.md

 The axis on this graph are the same as the one before it.

 Here we can see that SHA256 is the fastest at hashing 16 bytes, but is quickly surpassed by most of the algorithms.
 Both BLAKE algorithms had a bad performance at the start, but after 64 bytes both were doing alright.
-MD5 is the quickest overall out of the group.
-From these results I think I will use SHA256 for hashing the key, since the key is 16 bytes in length, and also because SHA is more aimed at security than BLAKE, and MD5 and SHA1 are obsolete in terms of security.
+MD5 is the quickest overall out of the group. <b>From these results I think I will use SHA256 for hashing the key</b>, since the key is 16 bytes in length, and also because SHA is more aimed at security than BLAKE, and MD5 and SHA1 are obsolete in terms of security.

 The BLAKE algorithms were designed for big data, which is what I am going to look at next: